tolauwae/phd-thesis/src/oop/oop.typ

 The WebAssembly program state is defined as a configuration $K$, with global store $s$, local values $v^*$, and the current stack of instructions $e^*$.
 The #emph[global] action table $A$ contains all actions, each action $a$ is a named pair of a closure $cl$ and a transfer functions $t$ and $r$.
 The closure consists of the code which performs the action over the non-transferable resource.
+#note[We use the terms _forward_ and _backward_ transfer to refer to the direction of the state changes, similar to program slicing.]
- The transfer function $t$, returns the state $s'$ needed to perform the action, given the arguments $v^*$ and the current state $s$ of the server.
+ The backward transfer function $t$, returns the state $s'$ needed to perform the action, given the arguments $v^*$ and the current state $s$ of the server.
- The transfer function $r$, produces the state $s'$ that has been altered by execution the action given the state $s$ after executing the action on the client.
+ The forward transfer function $r$, produces the state $s'$ that has been altered by execution the action given the state $s$ after executing the action on the client.
  We refer to elements of named tuples, such as the transfer function as $a_(transfer)$.

 The execution of a WebAssembly program is defined by a small-step reduction relation over the configuration $\{s;v^*;e^*\}$, denoted as #wasmarrow, where  $i$ refers to the index of the currently executing module as shown in figure @oop:fig:invoking.
 The WebAssembly semantics makes use of administrative operators to deal with control constructs, for example $call i$ denotes a call to a function with index $i$ .
 To mark the extend of an active control struct, expressions are wrapped into labels.